Bruce Sewick, LCPC, CADC

 My interest in mental health started with my exploration of altered states of consciousness in the 70’s while an undergraduate at the University of Illinois (Chicago).
 I received my Bachelor’s degree in Psychology in 1974, but a weak job market post-Vietnam resulted in a 22 year hiatus from Psychology.
 During this time I worked in the transportation industry and went from a salesman to Vice-President in a privately held company.
 My last significant job in this industry was working for General Electric, which funded most of my graduate degree in Clinical Psychology from Roosevelt University.
 I graduated in 1997, changed careers, and received my LCPC licensure in 1999.
 My Master’s thesis is on-line at: http://www.maps.org/research-archive/sewick.html.
 It reflects my compassion about assisting the dying with the anxiety and fear they may be facing.
 I also use EMDR to help alleviate traumatic symptoms http://www.emdria.org.

-I am currently the Manager of Adult Mental Health at Leyden Family Service and Mental Health Center in Franklin Park, Illinois.
+I am currently the CEO of Leyden Family Service and Mental Health Center in Franklin Park, and the SHARE Program in in Hoffman Estates, Illinois.
 I am also an adjunct instructor at the College of DuPage and Chicago City Colleges.

 When most people think of psychedelic drugs, they probably don’t think of a medical setting.
 College of DuPage instructor Bruce Sewick wants to change the way people think about the class of drugs.
 CLICK HERE to listen to WDCB’s Brian O’Keefe speak with Sewick about his course “Psychedelic Mindview.”